It's Rush Limbaugh and this, the Excellence in Broadcasting Network.

 Thank you very much.

-I started listening to your show.
+I was listening to your show.

 I was so amazed to find somebody that actually agreed with me.